-The Bombardier MOVIA C951 is the first generation of rolling stock for the Downtown Line and is fully automated.
+The Bombardier MOVIA C951 trains are the first generation of rolling stock for the Downtown Line.

 The use of medium-frequency converters instead of the conventional converters result in weight savings, and each train has an overall weight reduction of 5 tonnes.
 This would translate to fleet-wide energy savings of 2000MWh per year, enough to power 430 HDB flats.

 The trains are made out of high capacity aluminum car bodies, resulting in slow-life cycle costs.
 This makes the train 90% recyclable at the end of its life-cycle.

 Currently, 45 out of the 88 trains are in operation, with the rest rolling out when the Downtown Line 3 opens.